 Now, when writing integration tests for this component of our application, we don't want to connect to a real SMTP server and deliver emails.
 Otherwise, our users would receive funny test messages whenever we run our test suite.

-A better approach is to use a local sandbox email server that allows capturing and verifying all email traffic.
+A better approach is to use a local sandbox email server to capture and verify all email traffic.
 GreenMail is such an email server that allows testing both sending and receiving mails.
 It's open-source, written in Java and we can easily integrate it into our project.

 There are multiple ways to integrate GreenMail for our integration test.
 Let's start with the most intuitive approach and register GreenMail's JUnit Jupiter extension.